Experts warn against using Benadryl and milk to treat COVID, despite NC lawmaker’s post - NewsBreak

 “To push this as a potential therapy — based on this work only — is significantly premature,” said Dr. Timothy Sheahan, a virologist at the University of North Carolina’s Gillings School of Global Public Health.

 “Lots of things have shown antiviral activity in cells in a (Petri) dish,” he added.
-“Many of those things when further studied don’t go on to actually have efficacy and activity in a person.”Tsunami advisory issued for West Coast after eruption of undersea volcano
+“Many of those things when further studied don’t go on to actually have efficacy and activity in a person.”How to get free at-home COVID tests under new government program

 Dr. David Ostrov, an immunologist and associate professor at the University of Florida College of Medicine, led the study, which found that in human and monkey cells, the two drugs individually reduced virus replication by about 30 percent each — but together, that reduction was 99 percent.